LeeDustin/gini-calabash-tests/README.md

 11. The default test should run successfully, showing how many scenarios and steps have passed

+Note: Please ensure that the iphone simulator you built in xcode is the same as the one you used for calabash.
+You can specify what simulator calabash uses by first looking for the UDID of the simulator you want by `xcrun simctl list devices`, then putting `DEVICE_TARGET=<UUID>` in front of any commands.
+For example: `DEVICE_TARGET=338A0C9D-4075-4FC7-BF5E-F61B1097E684 bundle exec cucumber`

 ## How to use the tests

 #### Prerequisites: